containerum/containerum-docs/content/cli/commands/update_from_github.md

 ---
-title: Delete Configmap
+title: Update From Github
-linktitle: delete configmap
+linktitle: update from github
-description: delete configmap
+description: Update from github releases

 categories: []
 keywords: []